hi-zhengcheng/multi-label-classification/README.md

 ## 5. Evaluation

+After start train script, start the evaluation script, let it run in parallel with train:

 1. Config model.
 In `evaluate.py`, modify the params of `ModelConfig` creation.

 1. Config eval.
 In `evaluate.py`, modify the params of `EvalConfig`.